BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **He cannot yet take Physical Form** `PASSIVE`

-The Necromancer may use Will points as Fate points.
+The Necromancer may use his Will Points as Fate Points if he wishes.

 - **Drain Soul** `ACTIVE`

-Any model that suffers a Wound from the Necromancer in Combat, and is not prevented, will be automatically slain.
+A model that suffers a Wound from the Necromancer in Combat, which is not then prevented, will automatically have their Wounds reduced to 0, causing them to be slain and removed as a casualty.

 - **Master of the Nazgul** `PASSIVE`

-Any friendly Nazgul of Dol Guldur in your Army gains a +1 bonus to rolls for their Unholy Resurrection rule, depending on if they are in range of the Necromancer.
-If he has 20+ Will points remaining, the range of this rule is 18".
-For between 10 and 19 Will points, the range is 12".
-For 9 or less Will points, the range is 6".
+Any friendly Nazgûl of Dol Guldur in the same Army as the Necromancer gain a bonus of +1 to any rolls for their Unholy Resurrection special rule, depending on if they are in range of the Necromancer.
+If the Necromancer has 20+ Will Points remaining, then the range of this special rule is 18".
+If the Necromancer has between 10 and 19 Will Points remaining, then the range of this special rule is 12".
+If the Necromancer has 9 or fewer Will Points remaining, then the range of this special rule is 6".

 </div>